tobgu/peds/README.md

-Type safe persistent/immutable data structures for Go.
+Statically type safe persistent/immutable data structures for Go.

 An experiment in how close to generics that code generation can take you.

-There's a vector, a map and a set.
+There's a vector, a slice, a map and a set.

 Inspired by Clojures data structures and the work done in Pyrsistent for python.

+## Installation
+`go get github.com/tobgu/peds/cmd/peds`

 ## Usage
 ```